 Call for Proposals: Network Faculty Seminars

-Deadline: November 15, 2021The Hannah Arendt Humanities Network (HAHN) invites proposals from OSUN faculty who are interested in hosting visiting faculty members from across OSUN.
+Deadline: April 15, 2022The Hannah Arendt Humanities Network (HAHN) invites proposals for fall 2022 from OSUN faculty who are interested in hosting visiting faculty members from across OSUN.

 Network Faculty Seminars allow faculty at OSUN schools to co-teach a course with a distinguished faculty member from another OSUN institution.
 This is an opportunity to develop a course and syllabus with a colleague from across OSUN.